Harold Ballard: Sexual abuse allegations

 Allegations emerged after Ballard's death that employees of the Gardens had sexually abused young children in the 1970s and 1980s.
 Martin Kruze was the first victim to come forward—contacting the new owners of Maple Leaf Gardens in 1993 and going public in February 1997.
 His story of abuses beginning in 1975 prompted dozens of other victims to come forward.
 In October 1997, Gordon Stuckless pleaded guilty to sexually abusing 24 boys dating back to 1969 and was sentenced to a jail term of two years less a day.
-In 1999, former usher John Paul Roby was convicted of sexually molesting 26 boys and one girl.In 2002, former Gardens security guard Dennis Morin was found guilty of sexual assault, indecent assault and gross indecency for incidents involving teenage boys.
+In 1999, former usher John Paul Roby was convicted of sexually molesting 26 boys and one girl.
+In 2002, former Gardens security guard Dennis Morin was found guilty of sexual assault, indecent assault and gross indecency for incidents involving teenage boys.
 Allegations were also made against other Gardens employees, including Ballard, but were not proven in court.

 In 2002, an individual came forward and claimed that when he was a 12-year-old boy, Ballard had asked him to perform a sexual act in a Maple Leaf Gardens ticket booth.
+The court documents also revealed that a male individual claimed that Ballard solicited him to be sexually abused.

 In 2006, in an out of court settlement, Maple Leaf Sports and Entertainment paid an undisclosed amount to a woman who claimed she had been sexually assaulted by Ballard in 1963, when she was ten years old.